SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_app/Dashboard_Gateway_installation.md

 - The DataMiner user account used by the Dashboard Gateway web server should not have multifactor authentication enabled.

-- Only the following web applications are supported: Dashboards app, Low-code apps, Monitoring app, Jobs app, and the Ticketing app.
+- Only the following web applications are supported: Dashboards app, Low-Code Apps, Monitoring app, Jobs app, and the Ticketing app.
 For other web apps, a [reverse proxy](#reverse-proxy) can be configured.

 ## Dashboard Gateway configuration